5660-eth/IGUARD/draft-eip.md

 When a token has no guard, `guardOf` MUST return `address(0)`.

-When a token has a guard,owner, authorised operators and approved address of the token MUST NOT be able to change guard, and they MUST NOT be able to transfer the token.
+When a token has a guard, owner, authorised operators and approved address of the token MUST NOT be able to change guard, and they MUST NOT be able to transfer the token.

 When a token has a guard, `guardOf` MUST return the address of the guard.